How We Are Governed

 Board meetings are held once a month, normally on the fourth Thursday of each month, and are open to the public.
-Board meetings are also webcast for those that can't attend in person.
+Board meetings are also webcast online.

 The FVRD gets its authority to govern through the Letters Patent, Service Area Establishment bylaws and under the Local Government Act and the Community Charter of British Columbia.